Eye2Drive Technology

 Eye2Drive Value

-The patented EYE2DRIVE sensor technology (E10-80 and ET2-GS Sensors) enables vision systems to capture images with a customizable dynamic range.
-This range can be set from standard linear to very high, with various discharge curves set frame by frame, resulting in hundreds of possible combinations and the required sensitivity.
+The patented EYE2DRIVE sensor technology, used in ET-1080 and ET2-GS Sensors, allows vision systems to capture images with a customizable dynamic range.
+This range can be adjusted from standard linear to very high levels, with various discharge curves set for each frame.
+This results in hundreds of possible combinations tailored to specific sensitivity requirements.

-We designed our technology to cater to the specific needs of the autonomous navigation industry, encompassing autonomous vehicles, robots, drones, and submarines.
+We designed our technology to meet the specific needs of the autonomous navigation industry, including autonomous vehicles, robots, drones, and submarines.

-EYE2DRIVE’s imaging sensors natively acquires the response with the desired dynamic range, eliminating the need for external digital processing.
+EYE2DRIVE’s imaging sensors natively capture responses with the desired dynamic range, eliminating the need for external digital processing.
 This reduces the complexity of algorithms, data load, and power consumption of the entire imaging system.

 A Step Forward

-The EYE2DRIVE approach to vision sensors significantly advances intelligent vision systems.
-This innovative approach overcomes the limitations of traditional HDR techniques by utilizing a fundamentally different approach to HDR combined with AI engines.
-Through adaptive HDR, a new generation of vision systems can use the flexibility of dynamically reconfiguring the sensor and utilizing a digital brain, such as a machine learning system.
-The AI system receives high-quality visual data and can process it without additional elaboration.
-It can easily extract structured information and utilize it for its vertical applications and decision-making systems.
+The EYE2DRIVE approach significantly improves intelligent vision systems by utilizing advanced vision sensors.
+Unlike traditional High Dynamic Range (HDR) techniques, this innovative method combines a fundamentally different HDR strategy with artificial intelligence.
+By implementing adaptive HDR, this new generation of vision systems can dynamically reconfigure sensors while using a digital brain, such as a machine-learning system.
+The AI processes high-quality visual data without additional processing, enabling it to easily extract structured information for various applications and decision-making.

 Representation of an electronic circuit mounting the new Eye2Drive imaging sensor.

-We conducted a SWOT analysis comparing the major sensor technologies for autonomous navigation vehicles, including traditional imaging sensors, LiDARs, Radars, and the new generation of bio-inspired sensors developed by Eye2Drive.
+We conducted a SWOT analysis comparing major sensor technologies for autonomous navigation vehicles, including traditional imaging sensors, LiDARs, Radars, and the next-generation bio-inspired sensors developed by Eye2Drive.
 The results of our analysis are shared in the comparison table below.

 Camera